tagohd/mono/Characters/All Characters.md

 - He's a bear, in *both* senses of the word

 ## [[Steve the Royalty-Free Skeleton]]
-- just a normal skeleton. nothing to see here. #Cite/Game/Undertale
+- just a normal skeleton. nothing to see here. #Cite/Game/Undertale [gameRefType:: Undertale/Character]

 #general #refdoc #unanswered-questions